Systemic Lupus Erythematosus

 Diagnosis

 The doctor will ask about your symptoms and medical and family history, and perform a physical exam.
-The diagnosis is usually based on symptoms, especially if they appear in young women.
+The diagnosis is based on symptoms, especially for young women.
 No single test can determine if you have lupus.
-But a number of blood tests for specific antibodies can help confirm diagnosis.
+But, a number of blood tests for specific antibodies can confirm diagnosis.

 Treatment